Space-Based Computing Networks: Trends, Architecture, Challenges, and Key Technologies: Conclusion

 \section{Conclusion}

 In summary, this paper emphasizes the critical role of space information networks in the upcoming 6G era.
-The traditional model of transmitting space data to ground stations faces significant challenges, such as limited ground station deployment and narrow transmission windows.
-To address these issues, we propose a shift toward on-orbit data processing, marking the first steps toward a hierarchical space-based computing infrastructure.
+The traditional model of transmitting space data to ground stations faces significant challenges, such as limited ground station deployment and constrained satellite-to-ground link rate.
+To address these issues, we propose a shift toward on-orbit data processing, marking the first steps toward a hierarchical space-based computing network.
 Our architecture integrates GEO, MEO, and LEO satellites with ground support systems, offering a comprehensive framework for their interaction.
-We identify three key challenges in space-based computing: resource characterization and virtualization, efficient orchestration of multi-priority tasks, and rapid resource allocation for burst tasks or failures.
+We identify three key challenges in space-based computing: heterogeneous resource virtualization and state information synchronization, matching of multi-priority tasks with multidimensional resources, and fault detection and localization under extreme conditions.
 These challenges demand innovative solutions to ensure high QoS and responsiveness.
 Additionally, we explore key technologies that are essential to overcoming these hurdles.
 Each of these areas presents unique complexities that require tailored solutions, distinct from those applied in terrestrial computing networks.

-The successful launch of TSN-1 highlights Tsinghua University's progress in MEO satellite systems and space-based computing, paving the way for an open, shared experimental platform for space networks.
-Moving forward, we will continue to address the challenges in space-based computing infrastructure, contributing Tsinghua’s expertise to the development of new productive forces.
+{The successful in-orbit operation of TSN-1 establishes a stable data fusion hub in medium Earth orbit (MEO) for remote sensing satellites equipped with heterogeneous sensor payloads.
+This facilitates improved on-orbit detection accuracy and enhances task timeliness.
+The mission underscores Tsinghua University's progress in space-based computing and lays the foundation for an open, shared experimental platform for future space network research.} Moving forward, we will continue to address the challenges in space-based computing networks, contributing Tsinghua’s expertise to the development of new productive forces.
 Our ultimate goal is to deeply integrate AI technology into the development of space networks, enabling autonomous on-orbit mission collaboration and heterogeneous multi-source information fusion, thereby building the intelligent brain of the space network.